 For its 50th anniversary in 2004, Jeremy Pragnell commissioned Patek Philippe to create a limited edition of five minute repeater (ref 5079J-010) watches, each one priced at £162,000.
 When one later went on the block at Christie's in Hong Kong it fetched a cool £390,000, a world record for that reference.
 In 2011 Charlie Pragnell, Jeremy's son, designed a breathtakingly intricate ring depicting a sapphire breasted humming bird hovering over a hot pink freesia, he scooped the coveted Goldsmiths Craft and Design Council Gold and Fine Jewellery Award in it's 100th year.

 George Pragnell, the founder, began his career running jeweller to Queen Mary, Biggs of Maidenhead.
 In 1954, he and his wife Margaret opened the doors to a shop in the birthplace of Shakespeare, Stratford-upon-Avon, where it stands to this day.
-Today, his son Jeremy Pragnell is the company chairman and his grandson Charlie Pragnell, who runs the business is now managing director.
+Today, his grandson Charlie Pragnell now runs the company.

 George Pragnell founded the company with the statement "Our knowledge is your safeguard".
 Since then, the family has gleaned further knowledge through the acquisition of other jewellers such as "George Tarratt" of Leicestershire (Est. 1913) and "Philip Antrobus" of Bond Street (Est 1815), who were commissioned by HRH Prince Philip to design and manufacture the Queen's engagement ring.
 Knowledge has also been acquired through the marriage of Jeremy, who was trained in Switzerland to his wife Jane of sixth generation Bond Street Jewellers "Waters and Blott", as well as the marriage of Charlie, who was trained in New York City, to Emily, a relative of the "Garrard" family.